saeedaghabozorgi/fraudfinderhugo/fraudfinder/content/_index.md

 chapter: true
 weight: 000
 ---

+# Fraud Finder Workshop
 Welcome!
 In this workshop, you will go through a fraud detection use-case, and learn how to build an end-to-end ML workload with Vertex AI.

-# Vertex AI
+### Vertex AI

-Vertex AI brings together the Google Cloud services for building ML under one, unified UI and API.
-In Vertex AI, you can now easily train and compare models using AutoML or custom code training and all your models are stored in one central model repository.
-These models can now be deployed to the same endpoints on Vertex AI.
+Vertex AI is a managed ML platform for every practitioner to speed the rate of experimentation and accelerate deployment of AI models.

 ### who is this workshop for?
 * Data Engineer